Pulgasari/aufbau/webcomponents/readme.md

 <aufbau-slider value="50"></aufbau-slider>
 ```

-### Register all components at once
+### register all components at once

+registers all components at once. is good for prototyping.

 ```javascript
 import '@aufbau/components';
 ```

-### one by one
+### register components one by one

+only register the components you need.

 ```javascript
 import '@aufbau/components/button';
 import '@aufbau/components/flag';
 ```

-Or do it explictily in case you wanna rename the components or whatever.
+or do it explictily in case you wanna rename the components or whatever.

 ```javascript
 import { AufbauFlag } from '@aufbau/components/flag';